 Tips for difficult conversations

 1. Face the challenge before it becomes too painful to accept

 Don’t get offended.
-Sometimes not every hurt is bad it allows you to give new perception about life and provide unique insights into human nature.
-That open doors to new world that you never thought it would be possible.
+Sometimes not every hurt is bad, it allows you to give a new perception about life and provide unique insights into human nature.
+That opens doors to a new world that you never thought would be possible.

 3. Plan to have a complete open talk logically in a reasonable way.